+Attention-deficit/hyperactivity disorder (ADHD) is a common behavior disorder that affects 1 in 10 school age children.
+This handout explains what ADHD is and ways to manage it.
 The cause of ADHD is not always clear.
 However, we know that it often runs in families.

 Trouble paying attention.

-Difficulty staying focused and organized.
+Trouble staying focused and organized.

-A hard time staying seated.
+Has a hard time staying seated.

-Always seem to be “on the go”.
+Always seems to be “on the go.”

 Acts without thinking.